NoluEntle/alx-system_engineering-devops/0x00-shell_basics/README.md

-current directory contents in aclong format
+current directory contents, including hidden files (starting with .).
+Use the long format